mulesoft-labs/rhinodo/README.md

 # Rhinodo

 ### What is Rhinodo?
 The basic idea behind Rhinodo is to enable running 'node.js' modules in the JVM.
 So it can be said that it's a compatibility layer that allows you to run 'node' using Mozilla's 'rhino' Javascript implementation.
+So, it can be said that Rhinodo is to Node what JRuby is to Ruby.

 ### How to build?
 In order to build, execute the following command: